How to Accept Contactless Payments (2026 Guide, No Reader)

 How to accept contactless payments?

-You can accept contactless payments in seconds¹ using JIM, an app that turns your iPhone into a full payment terminal — no card reader, dongle, or extra device required.
+You can accept contactless payments in seconds¹ using JIM, an app that turns your iPhone into a full payment terminal, with no card reader, dongle, or extra device required.

 To get started, all you need is:

-Once that’s set, your customers can pay in seconds — whether they’re tapping a card or using their smartphone or smartwatch.
+Once that is set, your customers can pay in seconds, whether they are tapping a card or using their smartphone or smartwatch.

-JIM is built for in-person contactless payments, but if you also sell remotely, here are other payment methods to consider:
+JIM is built for in-person contactless payments.
+If you also sell remotely, other payment methods to consider include:

 How much does it cost to accept payments using a phone?

-• Transaction fees: This is a small percentage taken from each sale.
-It's the core cost for most payment platforms and applies whether you're accepting payments through cards, digital wallets, or tap-to-pay methods.
+- Transaction fees: A percentage taken from each sale.
+It applies whether you accept payments through cards, digital wallets, or tap-to-pay methods, and is the core cost for most payment platforms.

-• Hardware costs: Some providers require you to buy a physical card reader or payment terminal to process contactless transactions.
+- Hardware costs: Some providers require a physical card reader or payment terminal to process contactless transactions.
 These can be one-time purchases or rentals, and may cost anywhere from $30 to several hundred dollars.

-• Monthly fees: In some cases, you'll pay a flat monthly rate just to use the service.
-These fees often unlock additional features like analytics, CRM tools, or integrations, but can be a burden for smaller operations that don't need advanced capabilities.
+- Monthly fees: In some cases, you pay a flat monthly rate to use the service.
+These fees often unlock additional features like analytics, CRM tools, or integrations, but can burden smaller operations that do not need advanced capabilities.

-For small businesses, freelancers, and on-the-go sellers, these expenses can make it harder to get started — or eat into already slim margins.
-That’s why choosing a platform with simple, transparent pricing is so important.
+For small businesses, freelancers, and on-the-go sellers, these expenses can make it harder to get started or eat into already slim margins.
+Choosing a platform with simple, transparent pricing matters.

-You don’t need a terminal — just an iPhone and the JIM app.
-And since your earnings become available in seconds after each approved sale, there's no waiting period to access your funds¹.
+You do not need a terminal, just an iPhone and the JIM app.
+Since your earnings become available in seconds after each approved sale, there is no waiting period to access your funds¹.

-If you're looking for a way to accept payments without complexity or commitment, a solution like JIM offers a straightforward and budget-friendly path forward.
+If you want to accept payments without complexity or commitment, JIM offers a straightforward and budget-friendly path forward.

 What are the benefits of using Tap to Pay?

-It combines speed, simplicity, and flexibility in a way that improves both the seller and customer experience.
+Tap to Pay offers faster checkouts, instant fund access, lower hardware costs, and mobility.
+It combines speed, simplicity, and flexibility in a way that improves both the seller and customer experience, whether you are at a storefront, a pop-up event, or meeting clients face-to-face.

 Faster checkouts

 Tap to Pay transactions take just seconds.
-Customers don’t need to insert a card, type a PIN, or count cash — they simply hold their card or device near your phone and the payment is done.
+Customers do not need to insert a card, type a PIN, or count cash.
+They hold their card or device near your phone and the payment is done.

 That means shorter lines, smoother service, and a more modern buying experience.